A-Gordon/abnamro-to-ynab/README.md

 - YNAB_ACCOUNT_ID

+If you want to test this without the cronjob then change the entrypoint/cmd to /src/updater.sh

 ## To do
 - Add different directory structure
 - Add actual logging, currently just outputs ugly logs to stdout